A close up of an orange bubble on a white background.

 What does it involve?

 • People, process and technology work together to keep your business safe.
 Users are often the weakest point in security, so make sure to educate them on how to keep your systems safe.
+Information security is crucial in this context, as it involves preserving the integrity and privacy of data throughout various stages.

 Why is it important?